Emzime/PowershellForMadmax/README.md

 # <u>Update</u>
 20/09/2021 <br>
-   - fixed a bug if bucket3 was not filled
+   - Fixed a bug if bucket3 was not filled
 <br>
 14/07/2021
 <br>